 This is why I advise everyone dealing with constant thoughts regarding their partner’s past to first put in the necessary work to overcome retroactive jealousy, and then make a decision regarding whether or not you’re a poor match for each other.

 Trying to decide whether or not your partner’s values are in sync with yours while at the same time dealing with RJ-OCD is like trying to solve a complex math equation while tripping on LSD.
 (Juuuust about impossible, unless you’re Stephen Hawking or something.)

 Looking at the many emails I’ve received from readers who have managed to get past their partner’s past, it becomes clear that the vast majority of people who overcome retroactive jealousy come to discover that their struggle wasn’t about conflicting values after all.

-Most ex-sufferers of retroactive jealousy conclude that their pain and confusion was a product of the hellish, OCD-like torture of retroactive jealousy, rather than some sort of moral incompatibility with their partner (and their past).
+Many ex-sufferers of retroactive jealousy conclude that their pain and confusion were a product of the hellish.
+OCD-like torture of retroactive jealousy, rather than some sort of moral incompatibility with their partner (and their past).